Skip to content

 Two people paddle boarding under a bridge.

 Paddle boarding under Perrine Bridge in Twin Falls.
-Photo Credit: Idaho Tourism
+Photo credit: Visit Idaho.

-Most vendors on the Snake River see higher volumes of activity towards the end of spring, as people come to rent canoes, kayaks, and of course, stand up paddle boards (otherwise known as SUPs).
-What’s nice about this adventure is that you won’t break the bank trying to have some recreational fun – all of the rental vendors are affordable with prices ranging anywhere from $20 to $50 (rental times range between 2 hours and full-days).
+Most vendors on the Snake River see higher volumes of activity towards the end of spring, as people come to rent canoes, kayaks, and, of course, stand-up paddle boards (otherwise known as SUPs).

 A stand up paddle boarder and a kayaker paddling beneath a large bridge.

 Paddling near Perrine Bridge in Twin Falls.
-Photo Credit: Idaho Tourism
+Photo credit: Visit Idaho.

-The best places for rental options include River & Adventure Toys, AWOL (A Way of Life), and the Idaho Guide Service in Twin Falls.
+The best places for rental options include AWOL (A Way of Life) and the Idaho Guide Service in Twin Falls.

 Two kayakers paddling beneath a waterfall.

 Kayaking to the base of Shoshone Falls.
-Photo Credit: Idaho Tourism
+Photo credit: Visit Idaho.

 A man SUP'ing beneath a waterfall.

 SUPing next to Shoshone Falls.
-Photo Credit: Idaho Tourism
+Photo credit: Visit Idaho.

 Once you get back into town, cap your day off with a visit to Elevation 486.
 This restaurant boasts outstanding food and fantastic views of the Snake River canyon.
 You’ll likely be starving after being on the water all day long, so indulge and get the BBQ baby back ribs.
 Locals also praise the fire-grilled quail, and the rolls with huckleberry butter are a great finishing touch.